 (Lord, grant them eternal rest; and let the perpetual light shine upon them).

-The piece then changes to English words of consolation and quotes from the Psalms.
+The piece then changes to English words of consolation and quotations from the Psalms.

 Here are some selections.
 The numbers are the minute and second shown on the youtube screen; The music is at https://www.youtube.com/watch?v=sPU2A99rR6k

 1:20 Choir enters softly singing Requiem Aeternum